Rapid COVID-19 Antibody Self Test Kits

 |Alcohol Wipes||25 Packets|

-3 easy steps, results in 15 minutes
+Easy INSTRUCTIONS, results in 15 minutes

 Add freshly collected specimen into the sample well on the test card.
 This can be done with the finger directly.

 Add 2-3 drops of sample buffer into the well

 Wait for 10-15min, interpret the result according to the kit instruction

 COVID not detected.

 Early stages of infection.
 Infectious, please quarantine and see general physician.

 Latter stage of infection, still contagious.
 Remain quarantined and see general physician.

 Confirmed previously infected, quarantine not necessary.
 Can determine asymptomatic or not.

 Our test kit is a lateral-flow assay that uses colloidal gold SARS-CoV-2 recombinant antigen-antibody complexes to identify IgG/IgM Antibodies in the blood.
 It produces results in 15 minutes with 99% specificity and 95% sensitivity.